 When to Schedule Your Visit with Us

 Most people that suffer from carpal tunnel syndrome tend to go without any kind of treatment or therapy, preventing them from enjoying the everyday activities that they love to do.
-If you have been diagnosed with carpal tunnel syndrome, or if you are experiencing similar-like symptoms, please contact Life Health Medical Center today.
+If you have been diagnosed with carpal tunnel syndrome, or if you are experiencing similar-like symptoms, please contact Life Health Medical Center in Salt Lake City today.
 Our physical therapists will integrate an ideal program designed with your specific needs in mind, so that you can get back on the road to a full recovery.